taylorsreid/bun-threads/README.md

 # bun-threads

-## A TypeScript Library to Simplify Bun Worker Threads 🧵
+## Multithreading for the Bun Runtime Made Simple 🧵
 bun-threads is a lightweight, developer-friendly TypeScript library for Bun that makes it effortless to offload tasks into separate worker threads.
 It wraps worker threads and messaging with a clean, promise-based interface and type support, enabling easy parallel processing without any boilerplate or separate worker files. bun-threads makes writing multithreaded JavaScript and TypeScript feel more like writing the asynchronous single threaded code that you are used to.

 ## 🔧 Features